IELTS Essay Topics with sample answer.

 In conclusion, I believe that globalization as a concept has noble intentions and is beneficial to countries that have developed fully and are ready to compete in the world market.
 Nevertheless, governments and companies should use a fair approach by taking appropriate steps for the country to become ready and to engage in a free trade economy around the world.

 Sample Answer 4:

 Globalization is a comparatively newer trend and it has brought countless benefits to our modern life.
 The brighter side of globalization reduces the disparity and distance between countries around the world whereas the darker side also needs assessment carefully.

 Obviously, with the impact of globalization trade and travel around the world have become easier, comfortable and easily accessible.
-Air route travel is now affordable to common people within fraction of hours people can reach their destiny.
-Branded international products are available to all countries, for instance, people can buy Mac Donald's products from their own local market.
+Air route travel is now affordable to common people within a fraction of hours people can reach their destiny.
+Branded International products are available to all countries, for instance, people can buy Mac Donald's products from their own local market.
 Trade and industry have dramatically developed and created gigantic job vacancies.
-Relationship between the nations has improved and nations can now easily maintain a friendly relationship with other.
+The relationship between the nations has improved and nations can now easily maintain a friendly relationship with other.
 Thus the economic disparity between the nations has been narrowed with the advantages of globalization.

 Putting everything into consideration, although there are many cones of globalization, I believe that the pros are more prominent and obvious.
 It is a welcoming trend due to the advantages it offers.
 As long the international bonding is strong, it is a positive trend and the chances of conflict between the nations have declined which would present a better world to the upcoming generations.